 UX Design & the Hobson’s Choice for Startups

 As a UX Design consultant, it’s been a fun ride to work with innovative, aspiring startups.
 What gives me a heady rush working with any startup is – a simple Hobson’s choice I need to make every time; it’s about either making it or breaking it.
-I remember the way Guy Kawasaki puts this, though I would like build a parachute on the way down.
+I remember the way Guy Kawasaki puts this, though I would like to build a parachute on the way down.

 Working with startups is like taking off from an aircraft carrier; you’re either going to take-off or die.
 There aren’t too many choices anyways.